 We can also help you look at what inheritance tax may be payable on your estate and how we can put a plan in place to make sure that your spouse and children are in the best possible position to maximise their entitlement in line with existing inheritance tax rules.

 What should I do if I have a will and need to change it?

 If you have an existing will, such as the simple military will made using MOD form 106, you are able to make changes to it any time you wish.

-It is common that members of the armed forces make wills when they are young, often earlier than civilians.
-You may find that you want to make changes to your will as your personal circumstances change.
-You may meet someone and make them your partner, you may get married, or you may separate.
+It is common that members of the Armed Forces make wills when they are young, often earlier than civilians.
+You may find that you want to make changes to your will as your personal circumstances change, for instance, you may meet someone and make them your partner, you may get married, or you may separate.

 Our expert solicitors can review your will for you, and make sure that it accurately reflects where you are in your life now, as well as carry out any changes you may wish to make, such as who stands to benefit from your will, who should oversee your estate in the event of your death, and who should take care of your children.

 If you have any questions about this tricky element of will writing, we are happy to assist by giving you the advice you need to make sure your will does what you want it to.

 Our team of expert solicitors has your best interests at heart and we will talk you through what you’ll need to put the will in place that best serves you.
 We will walk you through every step and put your mind at ease.
 Call us on 0345 450 9547 or get in touch with us on the contact form and we will call you at a time convenient to you.